Environment Agency notification requirements

 Action plans and progress reporting

-Phase 4 continues the enhanced reporting framework introduced in Phase 3, requiring mandatory action plans and annual progress updates.
-Action plans must detail implementation intentions for identified efficiency opportunities.
+Phase 4 continues the enhanced reporting framework introduced in Phase 3, requiring mandatory action plans and annual progress updates 3.
+Action plans must detail implementation intentions for identified efficiency opportunities, a requirement added by SI 2023/1182 via new regulations 34A and 34B 5.

 Progress updates provide ongoing accountability for energy efficiency implementation and demonstrate organizational commitment to pursuing cost-effective opportunities identified through ESOS audits.